matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/withdrawal-delay.md

 ## Why can't I find my withdrawal on Etherscan?

-There are several reasons why your withdrawal may be successful but you cannot see your tokens, or the transaction, on the block explorer.
+There are several reasons why your withdrawal may be successful but you cannot see your tokens, or the transaction, on etherscan.
 For example:

 1. **Delay in block confirmation**: as mentioned in the [withdrawal delay](#withdrawal-delay) section above, successful withdrawals may be subject to an ongoing confirmation process.
-Consequently, you won't be able to see your transaction on the block explorer until the confirmation process completes.
+Consequently, you won't be able to see your transaction on etherscan until the confirmation process completes.

-2. **Transaction reverted**: a withdrawal may fail to appear on the block explorer if the transaction is reverted due to a conflict or issue with the smart contract that executed the transaction.
-In such cases, the transaction is canceled and it won't be included on the block explorer.
+2. **Transaction reverted**: a withdrawal may fail to appear on etherscan if the transaction is reverted due to a conflict or issue with the smart contract that executed the transaction.
+In such cases, the transaction is canceled and it won't be included on etherscan.

-3. **Wrong address**: if a user mistakenly sends tokens to an incorrect address, the transaction will not be visible on the block explorer, and the tokens will not arrive in the intended recipient's wallet.
+3. **Wrong address**: if a user mistakenly sends tokens to an incorrect address, the transaction will not be visible on etherscan, and the tokens will not arrive in the intended recipient's wallet.

 ### Transactions in Etherscan